alfonsotesauro/ios-deploy/README.md

 6) closing IDA while debugging does not stop remote process. have to step out of a few functions in order from stop process to work - why?

+7) debug 32-bit apps in ida64 - assert that when iOS debugging, have to use idaq for 32-bit and idaq64 for 64-bit

+8) quitting app on the iphone during/after debugging might crash the phone